leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Cerebral_Cortex.md

 layout: post

-title: Systems Neuroscience for AI&#58; The Cerebral Cortex - A Very Tangled Web
+title:  The Cerebral Cortex&#58; A Very Tangled Web

 ---